springer12/simplisafe-python/README.md

 1. [Check for open features/bugs](https://github.com/bachya/simplisafe-python/issues)
   or [initiate a discussion on one](https://github.com/bachya/simplisafe-python/issues/new).
 2. [Fork the repository](https://github.com/bachya/simplisafe-python/fork).
+3. (_optional, but highly recommended_) Create a virtualenv: `python3 -m venv .venv`
-3. Install the dev environment: `make init`.
+4. Install the dev environment: `script/setup`
-4. Enter the virtual environment: `source ./venv/bin/activate`
+5. Enter the virtual environment: `source ./venv/bin/activate`
-5. Code your new feature or bug fix.
+6. Code your new feature or bug fix.
-6. Write tests that cover your new functionality.
+7. Write tests that cover your new functionality.
-7. Run tests and ensure 100% code coverage: `make coverage`
+8. Run tests and ensure 100% code coverage: `script/test`
-8. Update `README.md` with any new documentation.
+9. Update `README.md` with any new documentation.
-9. Add yourself to `AUTHORS.md`.
+10. Add yourself to `AUTHORS.md`.
-10. Submit a pull request!
+11. Submit a pull request!